kai-vu/site/_theses_dir/AN_reasoning_with_SWARL.md

 ---
-title: Ontologies and Reasoning
+title: Enhancing Ontological Reasoning with SWRL Rules: A Semantic Approach
 layout: default
 description: "This project focuses on how SWARL rules can support inferencing of new knowledge and improve decision-making situations."
-topic: 'Enhancing Ontological Reasoning with SWRL Rules: A Semantic Approach'
+topic: 'Ontologies and Reasoning'
 keywords:
  - Ontology
  - SWARL rule